The Professor (1986 film)

 The Professor (Italian: Il camorrista) is a 1986 Italian noir-crime drama directed by Giuseppe Tornatore.
 His film debut, it is based on the true story of the Italian crime boss Raffaele Cutolo, and adapted from the novel by Giuseppe Marrazzo.
 The international version is shorter than the original Italian release.

 Plot

 In 1963, the young man Franco, kills a boy who had harassed his sister Rosaria, and ends up in prison.

 Over the space of 10 years in Poggioreale prison in Naples, he becomes known as Oh Professor 'e Vesuviano (Raffaele Cutolo in real life), a powerful, feared and respected figure.
-With his friends Alfredo Canale and Pasquale Zara "the animal", he creates the criminal organization "Camorra Riformata".
+With his friends Alfredo Canale and Gaetano Zarra "the animal", he creates the criminal organization "Camorra Riformata".
 All run of the Professor prison cell, the organization grows and spreads until in the 70s it clashes with the old families of the Camorra, starting the War of the Camorra that will bleed all of South Italy in the 1970s and 1980s.